50 to life for man who killed to dodge $30k in stripper fees

 "I believe it is a very big part of this situation here," said Pastor Michael Alarcon of Sacred Landmark Missionary Baptist Church.

-Garza's family members didn't accept the characterization from Jones' loved onesd of the murder being "a mistake."
+Garza's family members didn't accept the characterization from Jones' loved ones of the murder being "a mistake."

 They say there's no justice for them on earth because Justin can't come back.
 But they're expecting to see him in heaven.